New Covenant (politics): 1991 speech to the Democratic Leadership Council

-Georgetown University speeches
+1991 Georgetown University speeches

-A New Covenant was the theme of a series of speeches given by then-Governor Bill Clinton at his alma mater, Georgetown University, in late 1991 to outline his political philosophy at the start of his campaign for the presidency.
+A New Covenant was the theme of a series of speeches given by Clinton in late 1991 at his alma mater, Georgetown University, to outline his Third Way political philosophy at the start of his campaign for the presidency, intended to be between the laissez-faire approach at the economy of the Republicans and the welfare state economics of the New Deal coalition that had dominated half of the 20th century.
 In these talks, the "New Covenant" referred to both domestic and foreign policy.
 The titles of the speeches were "The New Covenant: Responsibility and Rebuilding the American Community" (October 23, 1991), "A New Covenant for Economic Change" (November 20, 1991), and "A New Covenant for American Security" (December 12, 1991).
+Galstone introduced the "New Covenant" wording that Clinton used to define his interest in public–private partnerships, as well as his call for responsibility within the context of citizens and elected representatives being colleagues in actions rather than adversaries.
+The wording also recalled American Puritanism and had overtones with the social contract tradition.